 Drive / document editing and creation at large on Android sucks.
 Office on the Surface RT blows it away.
 Not even close.
 Office RT still has its quirks, but Microsoft continues to show that it dominates the spreadsheet and document ecosystem for a reason: it’s had nearly 30 years of experience perfecting it.

 When the original Galaxy Note was unveiled back in August of 2011, I’ll admit: I was one of the naysayers.
 Nay, I was more than a naysayer – I was a hater.
 The idea of the “phablet,” I thought, was absurd.
 Who would possibly need – or want – such a ridiculous piece of form-factor experimentation?
 Like much of the tech media world, I looked on and fully expected Samsung’s newest Galaxy product to be a total failure.
-It was the kind of device that people just wouldn’t be willing to take a risk on.
-Memories of 2010’s Dell Streak (a phablomination, if you will) only reinforced such thinking.

 I understand that there have already been dozens of rants in regard to Google's "launch" (and yes, that requires ironic quotes) of the Nexus 4.
 And I understand that sitting here whining about it doesn't help anyone - so I'm going to avoid that.
 Really.
 I mean it.
 Mostly.
 But I am going to be critical.

 From day one, the Nexus 4 has seemed - essentially - cursed.
 Victim to some dark techno-magic that has ensured nearly every step of the way that Google's flagship $300-350 phone would be delighting as few consumers as possible in the critical holiday sales season.